 For example, if you want to make a mug or a vase with air dry clay that is actually able to hold water then the easiest way is to simply use glass in the right size as a base and simply add the clay to that.
 This way you will end up with a useable vase or mug.

 Air dry clay does stick very well to glass in general.
 If you make the glass wet before pressing the clay against it then it will stick even better to it.
 Air Dry Clay will continue to stick to glass even after it has dried, however not as well.

-If you want a permanent connection between your air dry clay project and the glass base then I would recommend glueing it after it has dried.
+If you want a permanent connection between your air dry clay project and the glass base then I would recommend gluing it after it has dried.

 Will Air Dry Clay Stick to Plastic

-If you want an alternative to glass that doesn´t break easily and is a bit cheaper then plastic is probably your best bet.
+If you want an alternative to glass that doesn´t break easily and is a bit cheaper than plastic is probably your best bet.

 You can use a plastic cup as a base for an air dry clay mug that is supposed to hold water or you can use another plastic item that has the right base shape, for example, as a core for your sculpture.

 Air dry clay will stick to plastic.
 You can use some water in order to make the air dry clay stick better to the plastic surface.
 The air dry clay will continue to stick to the plastic surface even when it has dried.
 The rougher the surface of the plastic is the better it will stick.

 If you are having difficulties getting your air dry clay to stick to the plastic surface then consider using some rough grit sandpaper to roughen up the surface of the plastic.

 This will give the clay a better surface to cling to later on.
 This is especially useful if the plastic surface is very smooth.